mdancho84/mdancho84.github.io/_posts/2019-12-09-data-science-technologies.md

 ## Other Technologies Worth Mentioning

-6. __dbplyr for SQL__ - For data scientists that need to create complex SQL queries, but don't have time to deal with messy SQL. dbplyr is a massive productivity booster.
-It converts R (dplyr) to SQL.
-Can use it for 95% of SQL queries.
+6. __SQL__ - For data scientists that need to create complex SQL queries, but don't have time to deal with messy SQL. `dbplyr` is a _massive productivity_ booster - __It converts R (dplyr) to SQL.__ You can use it for 95% of SQL queries.

 7. __Bootstrap__ - For data scientists that build apps, Bootstrap is a Front-End web framework that Shiny is built on top of and it powers much of the web (e.g. Twitter's app).
 Bootstrap makes it easy to control the User Interface (UI) of your application.